clferrari/FacePartsSwap/README.md

 First download the auxiliary 3D data required from this [[link](https://drive.google.com/file/d/1ZL66ZWivvNKZ-gcBIDmjbmzpMf_gimOi/view?usp=sharing)] and place it into `3D_data' folder.

-Simply run main.py.
-The following options can be set:
+Simply run main_c.py to use the default options.
+The following can be set:

 --src_path : path of the source face image